Enveiled/Enveiled/README.md

   I suppose I exist.
 Dunno how to format in github so I apologize for this looking basic.

   not putting my age online broski

+  Pan.
+Any pronouns, idc lol

   Huge horror fan.
 I enjoy pineapple on pizza.
-Pan.
 Supportive even if I don't have the words for it.
 Will block you if you decide to be homophobic.

   Aphantasiac.
 Trypophobic if it's like a ton of tiny holes really really close to each other. i just cant look at it, its awful